Fasermaler/Quick-Q/README.md

 Quick Q significantly reduces queue times as it requires no manpower and is able to scan multiple drinks simultaneously to allow for fast check-outs.
 Each sale is also recorded into an online Database, providing drinks store vendors with Data analytics needed to make smart business decisions.

 Do note that the project's original name was cutQ - thus the references within the code base.

+## How to Run

+### To Run the Raspberry pi Code:

+Assuming the appropriate dependencies are installed, simply VNC/SSH into the Raspberry Pi of your choice and navigate to the Quick Q directory.
+Then type `python3 main.py` to run the script.

+If using SSH, remember to run the command `export DISPLAY=:0` to ensure that the Kivy GUI will be displayed on the Raspberry Pi.

 ## Convenience Scripts